 Episode 78 (11/7/12, 42m)

-Intro sound: The USS Enterprise transporter effect, as heard in this clip (stay tuned for a thrilling recreation of baseball’s “old school”-“stat geek” war).
+Intro sound: The USS Enterprise transporter effect, as heard in this clip (followed by a recreation of baseball’s “old school”-“stat geek” war).

 The guys then talk about how some coaches may have more value than managers.
-Sam takes a shot at ranking the impact of various coaching positions, with his order being pitching coach, manager, trainer, and hitting coach.
-Ben takes a shot with head trainer, pitching coach, manager, hitting coach.
+Sam takes a shot at ranking the impact of various positions, with his order being pitching coach, manager, trainer, and hitting coach.
+Ben goes with head trainer, pitching coach, manager, hitting coach.
 Ben adds that hitting coaches probably are least important, especially since many teams now have two of them.
 “Which shows,” Sam wonders, “how important they are?”
 “I don’t know where I was going with that.”

 Email #2: Alan asks why defensive stats sometimes don’t seem to match up with the eye test, particularly with Curtis Granderson and Adam Jones, whose numbers weren’t flattering.
 A classic sabermetrics question.